aksommerville/fullmoon4/README.md

 - [x] macos: app icon
 - [x] macos: Show CPU load at quit
 - [ ] getGamepads() only exists in secure contexts; fails in prod today in Firefox, if you load HTTP.
+- [ ] Firefox/Linux: bgbits sometimes vanishes.
+You get a black background with sprites on top.

 ### Full Maps